phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.2-beta :
+- Avoid sending notification when updated telemetry value is the same as already stored one.
+Add a configuration value "telemetry_max_timestamp" (default 600 sec) to force a notification after this time delay, even when value is the same (kind of keepalive for the value).
+- Ignore duplicate BLE advertissement when using multiple access point (AP).
+BLE advertissement can be received by multiple AP, in order to ignore duplicates, AWSS updates the "nearest AP" for the device (if needed) and only take into account the advertissement coming from the nearest AP.
+- Improve interface with Jeedom plugin.

 Release v1.1 :
 - Add support for modified Xiaomi Sensor firmware (https://github.com/atc1441/ATC_MiThermometer), which allow for temperature, humidity and battery to be in the BLE advertissement.